How to Raise Your Prices and Delight Your Customers (At The Same Time)

 - I lost my job and needed to supplement my income.

 - We had a baby, and I wanted to stay home with him/her.

 Hey, I get it!
 I actually started my own soap company because I wanted to stay home with my first two daughters.
-I knew I didn't want to start another service based business (oh, how things change).
+I knew I didn't want to start another service-based business (oh, how things change).
 Also, soapmaking was something I felt I had expertise in (many years of hobby soapmaking does that.)

-Despite massive amounts of experience in related fields, I made the same mistakes other soapmakers make starting their business.
+Despite massive amounts of experience in related fields, I made the same mistakes other soapmakers make in starting their business.
 I started a business for me, instead of for a specific group of consumers.
 So, identifying, understanding, and marketing to a specific target market came after a whole lot of things it shouldn't!

 Your target market steers your ship, no matter how far in business you are.
 They will determine whether a logo works for your brand, whether your product photos are appealing, whether a show is a good fit, and if your price is appropriate.
 Unfortunately, if you don't define a target market yourself, the market does it for you.
 That often means becoming yet another handmade soap company selling a commodity.
-Commodities are extremely price sensitive.
+Commodities are extremely price-sensitive.
 Consumers purchase them as a basic necessity, not a value-filled addition to their lives.